abunaim5/green-wild/README.md

 - **Add Category Functionality**: Add new categories and manage them easily.
 - **A-Z and Z-A Sorting**: Sort items alphabetically in ascending or descending order.
 - **Add Animal Modal**: Includes category selection when adding new animals.
-- **Responsive Design**: Fully responsive UI aligned with the Figma prototype for various screen sizes.
 - **API Integration**: Fetches data dynamically from the backend APIs for seamless functionality.

----

-## Screenshots

-_Add screenshots here if available._

 ---